grafana/k6-docs/docs/sources/get-started/run-your-first-tests.md

 ---
 title: Run your first tests
 description: Use the GUI to build a quick prototype test.
-Run the test from the UI, or copy the script and run it from your UI
+Run the test from the UI, or copy the script and run it from your UI.
 weight: 200
 ---

-# Get started with Grafana Cloud k6
+# Run your first tests

 Follow along to learn how to create load tests with the _Test Builder_.